 Step 6: Trials, Allies, and Enemies

-Fill the Middle with Trials
+Fill the Middle with Tests and Trials

-The purpose of a heroic story’s Middle is to test the hero.
-While he or she acquires some skill and knowledge from the mentor, the hero still must be unprepared for the ultimate challenge that lies ahead: Facing the Shadow.
-That’s why your story’s Middle should be filled with trials.
+The purpose of a heroic story’s Middle is to refine the hero through a series of tests.
+While they ultimately acquire some skill and knowledge from the mentor, the hero still must be unprepared for the ultimate challenge that lies ahead: Facing the Shadow.
+That’s why your story’s Middle should be filled with Trials.

 A trial is some sort of test that measures the hero’s ability, worth, or talent.

-To that end, never put your hero into a trial merely to show how “awesome” he or she is.
-This may seem cool in your mind, but for a reader this is quite boring.
+To that end, never put your hero into a trial merely to show how “awesome” they are.
+This may seem cool in your mind, but for a reader it is quite boring.
 Readers want to see a hero work through a nearly impossible problem and triumph in the end.
-Deliver anything but, and your story will be a disappointment.
+If you deliver anything but, and your story will be a disappointment.

 Fill the Middle with Allies